RyePankoski/Elliptic-Curve-Diffie-Hellman/README.md

 ## The Internet Class

-All communication bewteen ALICE and BOB is routed through a shared `Internet` class that logs everything, there is no high level class coordination between them.
+All communication between ALICE and BOB is routed through a shared `Internet` class that logs everything, there is no high level class coordination between them.

 ```python
 class Internet: